istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 for [minikube](https://github.com/istio/istio/issues/46163), [Cilium CNI](https://github.com/istio/istio/issues/44198),
 [Calico CNI](https://github.com/istio/istio/issues/40973), [Docker Desktop for Kubernetes](https://github.com/istio/istio/issues/47436), [OpenShift](https://github.com/istio/istio/issues/42341),
-[AWS Cloud](https://github.com/istio/istio/issues/42340) etc. This has become the No. 1 requirement for Ambient Beta - support Ambient to work with any Platforms or CNIs, maintaining Istio’s existing broad and general compatibility with various Kubernetes platforms with different Container Network Interface(CNI) layers.
-After all, Ambient wouldn’t be ambient without being able to run everywhere with any CNIs.
+[AWS Cloud](https://github.com/istio/istio/issues/42340) etc. This has become the No. 1 requirement for Ambient Getting broad support for Kubernetes anywhere has become the No. 1 requirement for ambient mesh moving to Beta — people have come to expect Istio to work on any Kubernetes platform and with any Container Network Interface (CNI) layer.
+After all, Ambient wouldn’t be ambient without being all around you!

 At Solo, we had been working hard for 9 months on an innovative internal solution to solve this and we had decided to [upstream](https://github.com/istio/istio/issues/48212) our changes in late 2023 to help Ambient reach beta faster